Depending on the length of the text that you need users to provide, you can choose one of the following types of Text

 Multiline text: Use Text View

-A text field allow users to enter a small amount of information into a single, fixed-height container.
+A text field allows the user to enter a small amount of information into a single, fixed-height container.
 If multiple lines of text are required, use a text view instead (see below for more details).

 Before user content has been entered into a text field, it should display clear and concise placeholder text to communicate its purpose (for example, “Title” or “Description”).
 Vague directions should be avoided (for example, “Tap to Write” does not explain the purpose of the text field).
 If necessary, the content in text fields can be pre-populated.

 Text Field with Label